latex3/latex3.github.io/latex3/code/index.md

-There are [various other repositories](https://github.com/latex3/), e.g., `babel`, `hyperref`, `l3build`, `luaotfload` to mention a few, all of which are managed by the LaTeX Project Team and several members have their own repositories from whic they distribute further LaTeX packages that are in general use.
+There are [various other repositories](https://github.com/latex3/), e.g., `babel`, `hyperref`, `l3build`, `luaotfload` to mention a few, all of which are managed by the LaTeX Project Team.
+In addition several members have their own repositories from which they distribute further LaTeX packages that are in general use.